Pierre Villiers: Biography

-In 1790, by his own testimony in Souvenirs d'un déporté, collection of anecdotes published in 1802, for seven months he served as secretary to Maximilien de Robespierre, then living rue de Saintonge in Le Marais, copying several of his speeches and adjusting his spending or cohabited with him.
+In 1790, by his own testimony in Souvenirs d'un déporté, a collection of anecdotes published in 1802, for seven months he served as secretary to Maximilien de Robespierre, then living rue de Saintonge in Le Marais in Paris, copying several of his speeches and adjusting his spending or cohabited with him.
 Also the Mémoires by Charlotte de Robespierre mention Villiers.